Learn More About Bond Hearings Here

 An unsecured bond is simply the promise that the defendant will pay a certain amount of money if they do not follow the precise conditions of their bail.
 There is no requirement to pay this sum in full or in part.

 Sometimes, the court releases a defendant on a third type of bond called personal recognizance.
 It is very similar to an unsecured bond in which there is no monetary requirement to release a defendant from jail.
 The defendant is given the date they must return and then officially released.

-If you or a family member is facing charges in which a bond is necessary, reach out to our compassionate attorneys today.
+If you or a family member is facing charges in which a bond is necessary, reach out to our compassionate attorneys before your bonds hearing.
 We will work with you and the court to get you out of jail before your trial date as quickly as possible.